Renunciation

 The Tathagata gives an exposition on the root of all suffering: the attachment to being and the self-views that arise from taking on a body as a being separate from the world.
 A liberated person, on the other hand, has destroyed the craving for being, let go of greed, aversion, delusion, and any sense of self, and has fully awakened to unsurpassed, perfect enlightenment:

-Abandoning Defilements is the path to liberation
+Abandoning Defilements is the Path to Liberation

 In the second discourse of the Majjhima Nikaya (MN2), the Tathagata explains the various ways one can overcome desire, aversion, unknowing and self view by abandoning the defilements.